delvtech/agent0/lib/agent0/README.md

     >You don’t need to do any of the optional install Hyperdrive steps for eth_agents to work.
     >

+1.3.
-3. navigate to the `elf-simulations` folder: `cd elf-simulations/`
+Navigate to the `elf-simulations` folder: `cd elf-simulations/`

+1.4.
-4. run the elf-simulations tests to verify that everything installed correctly by executing `python -m pytest`.
-Make sure you have enabled the correct Python environment!
+Run the elf-simulations tests to verify that everything installed correctly by executing `python -m pytest`.
+Make sure you have enabled the correct Python environment, and installed the `requirements-dev.txt` file first.

 ## Step 2: Set your configuration

+2.1.
-1. Copy (or edit) one of the template scripts found in `lib/agent0/examples`:
+Copy (or edit) one of the template scripts found in `lib/agent0/examples`:

     - `hyperdrive_agents.py` for an example running existing policies.
-    - `example_agent.py` for an example of writing and running a custom agent.
+    - `custom_agent.py` for an example of writing and running a custom agent.

    This will be the main script to run your agent.

+2.2.
-2. Update the parameters in the script.
+Update the parameters in the script.
 For example:

-    ```
+    ```python
+    # option to customize the env file name,
+    # leave unchanged for default behavior
+    ENV_FILE = "hyperdrive_agents.account.env"
     HOST = "<host>"
     USERNAME = "<agent_username>"
     ```

+2.3.
+**Optional**: Change various bot arguments to your liking by adjusting the `AgentConfig` parameters.

 ## Step 3: Fund your agents (if you wish to fund the agents from your own wallet key):

+3.1.

+    ```bash
+   python lib/agent0/examples/hyperdrive_agents.py
+    ```
-1. Run the script once to generate the `ENV_FILE` as defined in the script.
-For example, the script will generate `example_agents.account.env`
+Run the script once to generate environment file, with filename set to `ENV_FILE` in the script.

     >**💡NOTE:**
     >This will generate new environment variables for the agents and write them to the specified `ENV_FILE`.